KazmirFahrier/Thesis/README.md

 This repository contains the official implementation of a hybrid deep learning architecture designed to classify task-based fMRI data using a combination of **3D Convolutional Neural Networks (3D CNNs)** and **Transformer encoders** with attention mechanisms.

-The model, developed as part of a master's thesis, demonstrates superior performance in decoding brain activity patterns associated with somatotopic motor tasks.
+The model, developed as part of a bachelor's thesis, demonstrates superior performance in decoding brain activity patterns associated with somatotopic motor tasks.
 This work has been submitted as a journal paper titled:
 **"Advanced Task-Based fMRI Classification Using a Hybrid 3D CNN and Transformer Model with Attention Mechanisms"**

 ---